Permanent Part-time Employment Opportunity

 - Driver’s licence and access to a vehicle for work purposes.

-Please see the Job Description below.
+Please also see the full Job Description below.

 Please submit resume to Administrator at North Kootenay Lake Community Services Society.
 Fax 1-250-353-7694 or email firstname.lastname@example.org